2021 England and Wales police and crime commissioner elections

 Elections of police and crime commissioners in England and Wales were held on 6 May 2021, on the same day as the Senedd election in Wales and the local elections in England.
 This was the third time police and crime commissioner elections have been held (the two previous occasions were in 2012 and 2016).
 The elections were originally due to take place in May 2020 but were postponed by 12 months in view of the COVID-19 pandemic.
-Turnout was an average of 33.2% across the elections, with Wales having much higher turnout.
+Turnout was an average of 34.1% across the elections, with Wales having much higher turnout reportedly due to the simultaneous Senedd election held across Wales, whereas only parts of England had simultaneous local elections.

 The criminal justice system and the legal jurisdiction of England and Wales are reserved (non-devolved) matters, which fall under the control of the UK parliament and government at Westminster.
 The criminal justice systems of Scotland and Northern Ireland are devolved.

 Background

 Police and crime commissioners (PCCs) are elected representatives with responsibility for policing in each police area in England and Wales.
-Each police area—with the exception of Greater London and Greater Manchester, where the directly elected mayor is the policing authority instead—elects a commissioner every four years.
+Each police area — with the exception of Greater London, Greater Manchester, and West Yorkshire, where the directly elected mayor is the policing authority instead — elects a commissioner every four years.

 Police and Crime Commissioner elections use the supplementary vote system.

 This was the third set of police and crime commissioner elections to be held.
-The role was created by the Police Reform and Social Responsibility Act 2011 and the first first elections were held in November 2012.
+The role was created by the Police Reform and Social Responsibility Act 2011 and the first elections were held in November 2012.

 The Policing and Crime Act 2017, which amended the 2011 Act, enabled PCCs to take over governance of the local fire and rescue service.
-PCCs who have taken on these repoonsibilities are known as Police Fire and Crime Commissioners (PFCCs).
+PCCs who have taken on these responsibilities are known as Police Fire and Crime Commissioners (PFCCs).
 There are currently four PFCCs: